Dear reader of ADxS.org, please excuse the disruption.

 Some studies indicate an increased dopamine transporter density with rapid reuptake of synaptic dopamine, leading to a lack of dopamine in the synaptic cleft.252627

-The fact that, according to recent studies, dopaminergic synapses do not contain dopamine receptors but GABA receptors, and that the dopamine receptors are instead arranged spatially around the synapse, does not change the significance of the DAT, as they are also located outside the synapse.
+The fact that, according to recent studies, dopaminergic synapses do not contain dopamine receptors but GABA receptors, and that the dopaminergic receptors are instead arranged spatially around the synapse, does not change the significance of the DAT, as they are also located outside the synapse.

 Other studies assume a dopamine deficit, together with a low dopamine release, which is associated with a low transporter density in untreated cases.2829